Semantically Guided Action Anticipation: Introduction

-In sum, our main contributions are as follows: 1) we investigate the use of relative representations for UDA, showing its advantages with respect to the current absolute alignment paradigm; 2) we propose \mname, a three-stage method which learns a cross-domain classifier where individual source and target spaces are distinct yet aligned to a reference structure derived from language; 3) through extensive ablations and comparisons with state-of-the-art models, we show the superiority of the proposed approach.
-Code available at: \hyperlink{https://github.com/ADiko1997/LAGUNA.git}{https://github.com/ADiko1997/LAGUNA.git}
+In sum, our main contributions are: 1) we investigate using relative representations for UDA, showing its advantages w.r.t absolute alignment; 2) we propose \mname, a method which learns a cross-domain classifier where source and target spaces are distinct yet aligned to a reference structure; 3) through extensive ablations and comparisons with SOTA, we show the superiority of \mname.